PennLINC/babs/docs/source/walkthrough.rst

     There are in total of 6 jobs to complete.
     0 job(s) have been submitted; 6 job(s) haven't been submitted.

-Let's use ``babs-submit`` submit one job to see if it will successfully finish.
+Let's use ``babs-submit`` to submit one job and see if it will finish successfully.
-If only argument ``--project-root`` is provided (as we're doing right now), ``babs-submit`` will only submit one job to avoid all jobs getting submitted by mistake:
+By default, ``babs-submit`` will only submit one job.
+If you would like to submit all jobs, you can use the ``--all`` argument.

 .. code-block:: console